diff3/cMangos-tbc-docker/README.md

-You need to createa data directory in the server root folder.
+You need to add folders to the bin foler .
 Program for exctracting the data can be found in server/bin/tools folder.
 At the moment where is no docker container for automatecly extract the data.